infracost/docs/docs/integrations/environment_variables.md

 ### INFRACOST_CURRENCY
 The currency ([ISO 4217](https://en.wikipedia.org/wiki/ISO_4217#Active_codes)) prices should be converted to.
 Defaults to USD.
+This is only used by the `infracost breakdown` and `diff` commands.
+The `output` command uses the currency from the Infracost JSON file.

 ### INFRACOST_LOG_LEVEL
 Can be set to `info` or `warn` in CI/CD systems to reduce noise, or `debug` to troubleshoot.
 Turns off spinners in output.